Walkinshaw Performance

-Holden
+History

+When Tom Walkinshaw's global engineering empire TWR went in to receivership, Holden sent over a team of lawyers and representatives to untangle, purchase, and save the Australian division of the business; TWR Australia.
+This was to preserve Holden's motorsport interests in Australia, as TWR Australia ran the Holden Racing Team alongside the K-Mart Racing Team, later known as the HSV Dealer Team.

+V8 Supercars regulations dictated that a manufacturer could not own a race team, so Holden sold the teams off to individual parties.
+The Holden Racing Team was sold to Mark Skaife, and the K-Mart Racing Team was sold to the Kelly family.
+TWR Australia as it was known, was rebranded as Holden Motorsport.
+This was set up to provide maintenance, engineering, and race car construction services to the Holden Racing Team, the K-Mart Racing Team, and Paul Weel Racing.

+At the end of 2004, Tom Walkinshaw was named as the new boss at Holden Motorsport.
+In 2005, Tom Walkinshaw purchased Holden Motorsport and rebranded it to Tom Walkinshaw Performance Group, later shortened to Walkinshaw Performance.
+It remains the only surviving division of the once empirical TWR.

-In 2005 Walkinshaw was making his return to his involvement in Australian automotive industry initially through Holden Special Vehicles.
-In addition to HSV, Walkinshaw Performance also took over the construction and maintenance of racing cars for Holden Racing Team (HRT) and the HSV Dealer Team.
-After purchasing Elfin Sports Cars the low volume, high performance sports car maker was added to Walkinshaw Performance in 2006 and slowly revitalised its Holden based designs.
+Walkinshaw was making his return to his involvement in Australian automotive industry initially through Holden Special Vehicles.
+As was the case with Holden Motorsport beforehand, Walkinshaw Performance took over the construction and maintenance of racing cars for Holden Racing Team (HRT) and the HSV Dealer Team.

+After purchasing Elfin Sports Cars, the low volume, high performance sports car maker was added to Walkinshaw Performance in 2006 and slowly revitalised its Holden based designs.
 2007 saw partial ownership of Holden Racing Team return to Walkinshaw Performance.
 WP's involvement with HSV Dealer Team ceased when the Kelly family took their Racing Entitlements Contracts and set-up Kelly Racing at the end of 2008 after purchasing much of Perkins Engineering.
 At the same time WP acquired the rest of HRT from Skaife Sports and Dillon Racing to set up a new two car team titled Walkinshaw Racing which began operation at the start of 2009.

 In addition to the vehicle construction businesses, Walkinshaw Performance also builds add-on performance parts for vehicles based on the Holden Commodore platform in the guises of Holdens, HSVs, Pontiacs and Vauxhalls, as well as performance parts for Hummers.

 In August 2016, Holden announced it would consolidate its sponsorship of the Supercars Championship at Triple Eight Race Engineering.
 This saw HRT brand transfer to Triple Eight Race Engineering in 2017 with the two HRT cars entered under a revived Walkinshaw Racing brand.